nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/tls-passthrough.md

 docs: "DOCS-000"
 ---

-Learn how to passthrough TLS connection using NGINX Gateway Fabric.
+Learn how to passthrough TLS connections using NGINX Gateway Fabric.

 ## Overview